 Subsidized private sector employment means employment in the private sector for which the employer receives a subsidy from TANF or other public funds to offset some or all of the wages and costs of employing a work-eligible individual.
-Subsidized work may include: (1) work supplementation where TANF funds that would otherwise be paid as assistance are paid to the employer or to a third-party contractor, like a temporary staffing agency, which serves as the employees; (2) supported work for individuals with disabilities in an integrated setting; (3) work study activities; or (4) paid barrier removal and educational activities.
+Subsidized work may include: (1) work supplementation where TANF funds that would otherwise be paid as assistance are paid to the employer or to a third-party contractor, like a temporary staffing agency, which serves as the employer of record and is paid a fee to cover salary, expenses and success in placing employees; (2) supported work for individuals with disabilities in an integrated setting; (3) work study activities; or (4) paid barrier removal and educational activities.
 Subsidized employment is distinguished from work experience in that the participant in subsidized employment is paid wages and receives the same benefits as an employee with no subsidy who performs similar work.